alfonsomt/vamphyre/README.md

 This script perform the VAMPhyRE metodology.

 ### VAMPhyRE-opt.py options
 **-p** name of the file that contains the VPS, present in ~/VAMPhyRE/VPS/ path.
-You can add a file with user kmers as well. (mandatory)
+You can add a file with user-defined kmers as well. (mandatory)

 **-s1** path of genome#1 that must be used to optimization (mandatory)